Shrine of Our Lady of Mercy

-This church was originally under the Archdiocese of Manila when it was established on September 24, 1856, by then Manila Archbishop José Julián de Aranguren.
+The church was originally under the Archdiocese of Manila when it was established on September 24, 1856, by then-Archbishop of Manila José Julián de Aranguren.
 Since then, this parish had become an established landmark in the Novaliches area, witnessing the historical development of this district.

 It is located along Quirino Highway, Barangay Sta.
 Monica, Novaliches, Quezon City.
 The current rector and parish priest is Rev. Fr.
-Jose Peregrino V. Tomas.
+José Peregrino V. Tomás.
 The annual feast day of the church is September 24.